 One should pay an annual municipal tax to the government which is subtracted from the Gross Annual Value to obtain the property’s Net Annual Value.
 House owners who have paid the municipal tax in a given financial year can claim a deduction on municipal tax on that year.

-Also Read: Know about Income Tax Slabs
+Also Read: Know About Income Tax Slabs

 - The borrower owns an interest certificate for the interest payable towards the borrowed fund.